Master’s Programs

 English language proficiency test

-All applicants who speak English as a second language, including US citizens, must submit results from any one of these three options: TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System) or Duolingo (an online English test).
-Since proficiency in English is a prerequisite for acceptance, applicants must attain an acceptable score on their chosen test; RISD requires a minimum result of 93 on the TOEFL or a 6.5 on the IELTS.
+Since proficiency in English is a prerequisite for acceptance, applicants must attain an acceptable score on their chosen test; RISD requires a minimum result of 93 on the TOEFL, a 6.5 on the IELTS, or a 115 on Duolingo.

 Plan to take the TOEFL or IELTS well in advance of the application deadline since it may take three weeks for your scores to be sent to RISD by the test agency.
 Duolingo test results may take up to four days to be received by RISD.

 The language test requirement may be waived for applicants who have studied in an institution where English is the language of instruction.
-You must contact the Admissions Office to explain your school history and determine if you are eligible.
+You must contact Admissions to explain your school history and determine if you are eligible.

 Graduate Record Exam (GRE)